-\begin{definition} Let $(M,[g])$ be a conformal manifold and $I\subset\R$ an interval.
-A curve $\gamma:I\to M$ is called a \emph{projectively parametrized lightlike geodesic} if for some (hence any) metric $g$ in the conformal class of $M$, there exists an affine geodesic $\xi:J\to M$ for $g$ and a projective parameter $u:J\to I$ along $\xi$ such that $\gamma(t)=\xi(u^{-1}(t))$ for all $t\in I$. \end{definition}
+\begin{definition} Let $(M,[g])$ be a conformal manifold, and $I\subset\R$ an interval.
+A curve $\gamma:I\to M$ is called a \emph{projectively parametrized lightlike geodesic} if for some (hence any) metric $g$ in the conformal class of $M$, there exists an affine geodesic $\xi:J\to M$ for $g$, and a projective parameter $u:J\to I$ along $\xi$, such that $\gamma(t)=\xi(u^{-1}(t))$ for all $t\in I$. \end{definition}

-We will write $\PPL(I,M)$ for the set of projectively parametrized lightlike geodesics from $I$ to $M$.
-Given $\gamma\in\PPL(I,M)$, then for any homography $h:J\to I$, the curve $\gamma\circ h$ is again projectively parameterized.
-Conversely, when $\gamma$ is non-constant and if $\gamma\circ h$ is projectively parametrized for some smooth parameter $h$, then $h$ is a homography.
-This explains the terminology \guillemotleft~projective~\guillemotright ~parameter.
+We denote by $\PPL(I,M)$ the set of projectively parametrized lightlike geodesics from $I$ to $M$.
+Given $\gamma\in\PPL(I,M)$, then for any homography $h:J\to I$, the curve $\gamma\circ h$ is again projectively parametrized.
+Conversely, if $\gamma$ is non-constant and $\gamma\circ h$ is projectively parametrized for some smooth parameter $h$, then $h$ is a homography.
+This explains the terminology \guillemotleft~projective parameter~\guillemotright.

 \begin{examples} $\bullet$ Let $(M,g)$ be a pseudo-Riemannian manifold such that $\Ric_g(v,v)=0$ for every lightlike vector $v\in TM$.
 Then any affine lightlike geodesic $\gamma:I\to (M,g)$ is a projectively parametrized lightlike geodesic of $(M,[g])$.